ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 ```

 We pass `renderHook()` a callback function which calls our hook. `renderHook()` generates a test component, which calls the callback function from within it.
+This results in our hook being called from within a component, without us having to go to all the hassle of creating a component ourselves!

-This gives us a way to ensure our hook is called from inside a com.
-It returns an object which has a property called `result`.
+`renderHook()` returns an object which has a property called `result`.
 The `result` object has another property called `current`, which contains the result of calling our callback.

 This might seem like a rather convoluted way of going about things, but there's a very good reason for it. `result.current` will always point to the value returned by the hook, even if that value changes _after_ `renderHook()` has returned.
 This allows us to test hooks which are able to change their own internal state.